open-wc/open-wc/packages/testing-karma/README.md

 ### Workflow

 Commands explained:
-- `test`: does a single test run on the configured browsers (default headless chrome) and prints tests and coverage results
+- `test`: does a single test run on the configured browsers (default headless chrome) and prints tests and coverage results.
 - `test:watch`: does a single test run, and then re-runs on file changes. coverage is not analyzed for performance. in watch mode you can also debug in the browser, which is very convenient. visit http://localhost:9876/debug.html
 - `test:legacy`: like `test`, except that it compiles your code to es5 and adds [babel](https://babeljs.io/docs/en/babel-polyfill) and [web component](https://github.com/webcomponents/webcomponentsjs) polyfills for maximum compatibility.
 - `test:legacy:watch`: like `test:watch`, adding the same mentioned polyfills